eupharina/eupharina.github.io/_pages/index.md

 permalink: /
 ---

->Hi, I'm Irina Dudina, software engineer and researher.
+>Hi, I'm Irina Dudina, a software engineer and researcher.
->Currently I'm working in a static analysis project at ISP RAS.
+>Currently, I'm working on a static analysis project at ISP RAS.
->Also I'm a graduate teacher assitant at Moscow State University.
+>Also, I'm a graduate teaching assistant at Moscow State University.